iltommi/qdb-documentation/source/concepts/concurrency.rst

      * Once the server replies, it means the request has been fully carried on
      * Synchronous requests emanating from the same client are executed in order.
 However multiple requests coming from multiple clients are executed in an arbitrary order (see :ref:`conflicts-resolution`)

-A notable exception to the ACID guarantees is streaming (see :doc:`streaming`).

 .. _conflicts-resolution:

 Conflicts resolution